-If neutrinos make up the electric force that keeps molecules from flying apart, they must be very small and also very abundant.
+If zero-point neutrinos make up the electric force that keeps molecules from flying apart, they must be very small and also very abundant.
 They must be everywhere zipping back and forth, communicating the electric force on their way from one place to another.

 Similarly, zero-point photons must be both abundant and small in order to be available inside materials to be kicked up in energy, and to communicate the magnetic force in the presence of moving charges.

 These particles, which constitute the aether, must be the smallest of all particles.
-Being undetectable, except through their manifestation as force, they must also be without energy, or with so little energy that they cannot be detected.
+Being undetectable, except through their manifestation as force, they must also be without energy, or with so little energy that they can’t be detected.

 One up in energy from zero-point photons, we have radio-wave photons.
 These particles are known to pass through most materials.
 Cell phones work inside buildings, cars and elevators.
 Radio-wave photons are almost as good at passing through materials as zero-point particles.